On this page

 - Presence of microorganisms in the bodily fluids.

 - Route of potential exposure to these microorganisms.

 - Susceptibility of the worker to these microorganisms.

 - Environment in which the task is carried out.

 Appropriate strategies such as hand hygiene, waste management, and the use of personal protective equipment are then selected to reduce the risk of exposure and disease transmission.

-The Ontario Ministry of Health and Long-Term Care suggest the following questions for healthcare providers to ask while assessing the risk:
+The Ontario Provincial Infectious Diseases Advisory Committee suggests the following questions for healthcare providers to ask while assessing the risk:

 1. What task am I going to perform?